-NOTE 1: In case of death, resignation or cessation of office of the officer designated as contact person, such incident shall be reported to the Commission within thirty (30) calendar days from the occurrence thereof with information and complete contact details of the new contact person designated.
+NOTE 1: In case of death, resignation or cessation of office of the officer designated as contact person, such incident shall be reported to the Commission within thirty (30) calendar days from the occurrence thereaf with information and complete contact details of the new contact person designated.

-2: All boxes must be properly and completely filled-up.
+^{2:} All boxes must be properly and completely filled-up.
 Failure to do so shall cause the delay in updating the corporation's records with the Commission and/or non-receipt of Notice of Deficiencies.
-Further, non-receipt shall not excuse the corporation from liability for its deficiencies.
+Further, nan-receipt shall not excuse the corporation from liability for its deficiencies.

-BOA/PRC Accreditation No. 4782 August 16, 2021, valid until April 13, 2024 SEC Accreditation No. 4782 SEC Group A Issued August 11, 2022 Valid for Financial Periods 2021 to 2025 BDO Towers Valero

-8741 Paseo de Roxas

-Makati City 1226 Philippines
+BDO Towers Valero 8741 Paseo de Roxas Makati City 1226 Philippines

 Phone : +632 8 982 9100

 Fax : +632 8 982 9111

 Website : www.reyestacandong.com